What is the difference between cotton and linen bedding?

 What is the difference between cotton and linen?

 The process of making linen is much more environmentally friendly.
 Little water, no pesticides and the entire plant is processed into linen.
 Nothing is thrown away.
-The process is more labor-intensive, which is also the main reason that linen is more expensive than cotton or other textiles.
+The process is more labour-intensive, which is also the main reason that linen is more expensive than cotton or other textiles.

 Sleeping under linen or cotton

-Difference no. 2: Sleeping comfort
+The difference no. 2: Sleeping comfort

 Both fabrics feel soft and comfortable.